 Privacy Protection Schedule

 The privacy protection schedule ensures that the high privacy standards set by the Freedom of Information and Protection of Privacy Act (FOIPPA) are maintained for personal information held by service providers.
-Government ministries and other public sector organizations can attach a privacy protection schedule to any contracts that involve personal information.

 You must complete and attach a privacy protection schedule for all contracts between government and a service provider that involve personal information owned or controlled by government.